plewis/plewis.github.io/phylogenetics/study_questions.md

 ### Jukes-Cantor 1969
 * How many parameters does this model have?
 What are the model parameter(s) and what are the assumptions we invoke when we use this model?
 Can you make a substitution matrix for this model?
-* What do branch lengths (edge lengeths) represent?
-What parameters do we use to calculate the them – why is it impossible to calculate these parameters *de novo*?
+* What do branch lengths (edge lengths) represent?
+What parameters do we use to calculate them – why is it impossible to calculate these parameters *de novo*?
-* Say we are calculating a transition probability for a nucleotide subsitution on a site from a G to a T. Before this site had a G nucleotide, the nucleotide was an A. How does this change how we go about calculating transition probabilities when using a Markov model?
+* Say we are calculating a transition probability for a nucleotide substitution on a site from a G to a T. Before this site had a G nucleotide, the nucleotide was an A. How does this change how we go about calculating transition probabilities when using a Markov model?